mk-fg/fgtk/README.rst

 Has -m option to init key for an nspawn container under ``/var/lib/machines`` (e.g. ``ssh-key-init -m mymachine``) and -r option to replace any existing keys.
+Sets uid/gid of the parent path for all new ones and -m700.

 rrd-sensors-logger
 ^^^^^^^^^^^^^^^^^^